We rise to break the silence, open up

-The stars roar with subatomic plasmic
+The stars roar with subatomic plasma

-explosions human ears will never know;
+explosions human ears will never hear;

-Silence is the ground, our voices figure.
+Silence ground, our voices figure.

 First sounds: the sheering sheen of slapping waves

-through basso canyon walls and waterfalls;
+through basso canyon walls and waterfalls

-the coloratura ring of reaching peaks;
+the coloratura ring of reaching peaks

 the tenor of unending newborn sands